In 2020, Gubernatorial Elections Are All About COVID-19

 When Republican Gov. Mike Parson took the stage in January to deliver the Missouri State of the State, he was able to hang his hat on a stronger economy and better-than-average unemployment rates.
 His path to victory looked easy.
 Since then, the coronavirus has caused immense challenges to the state's health care system and decimated the economy.

-"This has been a test of leadership and he's failed that test," said Nicole Galloway, who is Parson's Democratic challenger and Missouri's state auditor, in an interview with St. Louis Public Radio.
+"This has been a test of leadership, and he's failed that test," said Nicole Galloway, Parson's Democratic challenger and Missouri's state auditor, in an interview with St. Louis Public Radio.
 "Gov. Parson's approval rating has dropped 22 points because of his poor handling of COVID," she said.

 Parson was one of the last governors in the country to issue a statewide stay-at-home order, although he let most businesses stay open.
-He says he wanted the decisions left up to local governments.
+He said he wanted the decisions left up to local governments.

 National